pytest-dev / pytest-bdd

 pytest -m "backend and login and successful"

 The feature and scenario markers are not different from standard pytest markers, and the @ symbol is stripped out automatically to allow test selector expressions.
 If you want to have bdd-related tags to be distinguishable from the other test markers, use a prefix like bdd.
-Note that if you use pytest with the --strict option, all bdd tags mentioned in the feature files should be also in the markers setting of the pytest.ini config.
+Note that if you use pytest with the --strict-markers option, all Gherkin tags mentioned in the feature files should be also in the markers setting of the pytest.ini config.
 Also for tags please use names which are python-compatible variable names, i.e. start with a non-number, only underscores or alphanumeric characters, etc. That way you can safely use tags for tests filtering.

 You can customize how tags are converted to pytest marks by implementing the pytest_bdd_apply_tag hook and returning True from it: